The Snake Pit: Impact

 The film led to changes in the conditions of mental institutions in the United States.
 In 1949, Herb Stein of Daily Variety wrote "Wisconsin is the seventh state to institute reforms in its mental hospitals as a result of The Snake Pit."

 Publicity releases from Twentieth Century-Fox claimed that twenty-six of the then forty-eight states had enacted reform legislation because of the movie.
 While it is wise to be cautious about claims that a film changed social policy, recent scholarship suggests that such an assertion may be valid.
 One reformer connected to The Snake Pit who does not appear in histories of psychiatry was Charles Schlaifler, a key figure in getting federal support for mental health after World War II.
 In 1942, Schlaifler became a vice president for advertising at the Fox studio, and was put in charge of public relations for The Snake Pit.
 In that role, his consciousness about the mentally ill was raised, and soon Schlaifler began testifying before Congress on the need for more funds for the National Institute of Mental Health.
 Then, in 1951, he became a spokesman for the National Mental Health Committee, founded by Mary Lasker.
 In the transcripts of Congressional hearings in the 1950s, one sees how effective Schlaifler was with congressmen and the business executives whom he brought to testify that research on mental health problems would be good for business.
 While Schlaifler had no interest in creating a social movement, he played a key role in making mental illness a national concern, not just the business of individual states.
 More concretely, he helped convince members of Congress to dramatically increase funds to combat mental illness, and was treated as an authority because of his work on The Snake Pit.
 Thus, that film influenced the public's attitudes directly and had an effect upon elites who controlled budgets related to the mentally ill.

+Home media

+The film was first released on home video in the United States on December 1, 1993.